Smoking Fish &

 larger pieces of meat will now read 155 degrees, on the

 meat thermometer (well above the USDA suggestion of 145).
 So by my experimenting, I can now open the chip pan door or pop the front

 loading door slightly to regulate my internal meat

-temperature.
+monitor it every hour or so.
 Also in addition to colder outside winter air, WIND of

 any slight amount will cut your heat down considerably, so I try to find a